dhopp1/nowcast_lstm/README.md

 - `model.train_loss`: a `list` of length `n_models` containing the training losses of each of the trained networks.
 - `model.ragged_preds(pub_lags, lag, new_data, start_date, end_date)`: adds artificial missing data then returns a dataframe with date, actuals, and predictions.
 This is especially useful as a testing mechanism, to generate datasets to see how a trained model would have performed at different synthetic vintages or periods of time in the past. `pub_lags` should be a list of `ints` (in the same order as the columns of the original data) of length `n_features` (i.e. excluding the target variable) dictating the normal publication lag of each of the variables. `lag` is an int of how many periods back we want to simulate being, interpretable as last period relative to target period.
 E.g. if we are nowcasting June, `lag = -1` will simulate being in May, where May data is published for variables with a publication lag of 0.
 It will fill with missings values that wouldn't have been available yet according to the publication lag of the variable + the `lag` parameter.
 It will fill missings with the same method specified in the `fill_ragged_edges_func` parameter in model instantiation.
 - `model.gen_news(target_period, old_data, new_data)`: Generates news between one data release to another, adding an element of causal inference to the network.
 Works by holding out new data column by column, recording differences between this prediction and the prediction on full data, and registering this difference as the new data's contribution to the prediction.
 Contributions are then scaled to equal the actual observed difference in prediction in the aggregate between the old dataset and the new dataset.
+- `model.feature_contribution()`: Generates a dataframe showing the relative feature importance of variables in the model using the permutation feature contribution method via RMSE on the train set.